tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 ## Overview
 Duration: hh:mm:ss

-This lab will focus on creating a **Ground Enemy** for our game.
-We will need to create an AI for them with a behavior, so that they can interact with the player and the environment.
+This lab will focus on creating a **Ground Enemy** for our game including their behavior and navigation, so that they can interact with the player and the environment.

 Today we will look over:
 - Changes made in the project between the codelabs.